-Pizza dough was one of the first recipes I ever tried with yeast, and to be honest, I was a bit nervous.
-But with this foolproof recipe, you can make amazing pizza dough every time.
+Pizza dough was one of the first things I ever made with yeast, and honestly?
+I was nervous.
+Yeast can be intimidating if you've never worked with it, but this foolproof recipe makes it easy.
+So you can skip the guesswork and go straight to amazing homemade pizza.

 Choosing the Right Flour for Your Pizza Crust